SCOPE OF THIS CHAPTER

 - Take part in pre-placement planning meetings;

-- Ensure that the Placement Team and the child's social worker give the foster family full information about children needing to be placed, including any history of abuse or suspected abuse and the reason for the placement, the child's educational, medical, religious, racial, linguistic and cultural needs.
+- Ensure that the Placement Team and the child's social worker give the foster family full information about children needing to be placed, including any abuse or neglect and the reason for the placement, the child's educational, medical, religious, racial, linguistic and cultural needs.
 This will normally include provision of the chronology, any assessments undertaken for the child and the family, a copy of any Statement of Education Needs or Education and Health Care Plan;

 - Discuss issues relevant to contact with birth parents and other family members including any known or potential risks;